-The children will design nets of a cube.
-They will then see which of their design work This will be used to create a magic box.
-They will then design a pneumatic system to cause the lid to magically open to reveal a hidden item.
+The children will learn how to use CAD tools to design the net of a cube.
+They will print these and see which of their design work.
+Later in the term they will use the net of a cube to create a magic box.
+They will design a pneumatic system to cause the lid to magically open to reveal a hidden item.